peteamiri/Tutorials/JobInterview/AWSIntrerview.md

 Stack traced was writtien in Weblogic logs system spent resources wrting logs Fixed as many as I could and system become ready for user acceptance testing

+## Sometimes customers make unreasonable requests.
+Tell me about a time when you've had to push back or say no to a customer request.
+What did you say or do in response to that request?
+Adding more servers in a environement where the vnedor garenteed a 3 nine, it was not going to improve me avaiablity.

+## Tell me about a time when you pushed back against a decision that negatively impacted your team.
+What was the issue?
+How did it turn out?
+Would you have done anything differently?
+I was in SEC and cotar wanted to deploy the code to production without testing it.
+Issue as a spelling, the impact could have been downtime in production.

 ## How do you Wow customers